alexkipruto/personel-tracking-system/README.md

-# personel-tracking-system
+# personnel-tracking-system-backend

-Assigning tasks to staff and send them notifications.
+A project where you can assign tasks to staff and send them notifications